darthroxas456/Cop_2001/README.md

 the program will write them itself when you call those specific functions.

 ## Built With
-IDE used: Clion
+IDE used: Clion <br/>
-Other software used:
+Other software used: Visual Studio 2017, MinGW <br/>
-Visual Studio 2017
-MinGW

-Resources used:
-Cave of Programming
-Swebok v3
+Resources used: Cave of Programming, Swebok v3

 ## Contributing
 If you so like you can edit the program to fit your production needs.
 I would reccomend editting the way the serial number is printed out if you want to see more of the manufacturer's name when printing.